GE2POP/mip-poolfreq/scripts/genotypeFreqEstimation/README.md

 ```

 #### SNP filtering by minimum depth
-As described [here](#snp-filtering-by-minimum-depth), SNPs whose minimum sequencing depth across mixtures is below the provided threshold are excluded from the analysis.
+As [previously described](#snp-filtering-by-minimum-depth), SNPs whose minimum sequencing depth across mixtures is below the provided threshold are excluded from the analysis.
 Filtering is based exclusively on the mixture depth file (`--depths_mix`), but the same SNPs are also removed from the corresponding allele frequency and component tables to keep all inputs consistent before estimating genotype frequencies.

 #### Outputs